Daron Malakian

-Daron Malakian (Դարոն Մալաքյան; born July 18, 1975) is an Armenian-American musician.
+Daron Malakian (Տարոն Մալաքյան; Տարօն Մալաքեան; born July 18, 1975) is an Armenian-American musician.
 He is the guitarist, songwriter, and second vocalist of the metal band System of a Down, and the lead vocalist, lead guitarist, multi-instrumentalist, and songwriter of Daron Malakian and Scars on Broadway.

 Malakian was ranked 47th in Loudwire's list of "Top 50 Hard Rock + Metal Guitarists of All Time" and number 11 in MusicRadar's poll "The 20 Greatest Metal Guitarists Ever".
 He placed 30th in Guitar Worlds list of "The 100 Greatest Heavy Metal Guitarists of All Time".

 Biography

 Daron Malakian was born on July 18, 1975, in Hollywood, California, the only child to Armenian parents Vartan and Zepur Malakian (née Markarian).
-His father Vartan is a painter, dancer, and choreographer from Mosul, Iraq, and his mother Zepur Malakian is a sculptor who instructed college-level sculpting earlier in her career.
+His father, Vartan, is a painter, dancer, and choreographer from Mosul, Iraq, and his mother is a sculptor who instructed college-level sculpting earlier in her career.
 At an early age, Malakian got into heavy metal music; his distant cousin played him a Kiss record when he was age 4.
 Malakian started listening to Van Halen, Aerosmith, Def Leppard, Black Sabbath, Iron Maiden, Judas Priest, Motörhead and Ozzy Osbourne.
 He always wanted to play the drums, but his parents got him a guitar instead because "You can't turn the drums off."
 Malakian first picked up a guitar at age 11, saying in an interview, "For the first year and a half, I learned how to play by ear, and did alright.
 After a few years I gained a reputation as a guitarist in high school.
 And by 16 or 17 I actually realized it was a good songwriting instrument, and, over anything, that's what I feel like.
 I don't pretend to be Mr. Guitar Virtuoso."
 During his teens Malakian listened to thrash metal bands such as Slayer, Venom, Metallica, and groove metal bands like Pantera and Sepultura.
 Malakian then began listening to the Beatles and cites John Lennon as one of his big influences as a songwriter.
 He also cites other British Invasion bands such as the Kinks and the Who as major influences as well as folk-rock such as trio Peter, Paul and Mary and punk pioneer Iggy Pop.
 Malakian went to Rose and Alex Pilibos Armenian School in the Los Feliz side of Hollywood, which his future bandmates Shavo Odadjian and Ontronik "Andy" Khachaturian (System of a Down's original drummer) also attended.
 System of a Down vocalist Serj Tankian attended the school as well, but he was years older than Malakian and the others.
 Malakian attended Glendale High School as a teenager.